Times are always a-changin’ on the internet, folks!

 If you’re a beginner blogger, this number may be a lot higher for you.
 But you generally get much faster with experience.

 For one, it could be because of the increase in blog post length.
 We already mentioned that the average word count for a blog post that shows up on the first page of Google is 1,890 words.

 Orbit Media says that in 2014, the average blog post was 800 words.
 Today, the average blog post is around 1,151 words – a 42% increase in 5 years.

 Still, 55% of bloggers these days still write less than 1,000 words per post.

-If your posts have been coming up short, work on your writing skills and see if you can increase the value with longer content without taking too much extra time.
+If your posts have been coming up short, work on your blog writing skills and see if you can increase the value with longer content without taking too much extra time.

 This could help put you ahead of your competition in the coming months and years.

-If you’re a blogger that’s been wondering if you HAVE to run ads to succeed, you’ll be happy to learn about BrightEdge discovered.
+If you’re a blogger that’s been wondering if you HAVE to run ads to succeed, you’ll be happy to learn about what BrightEdge discovered.

-On average, half of online traffic comes from organic search.
+On average, HALF of online traffic comes from organic search.